From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Introduction

 \section{Introduction}

 \emph{Zero-knowledge proofs (ZKPs)} are a powerful cryptographic primitive that allow one party to prove knowledge of a statement without revealing the underlying witness.
 In practice, this means proving that a computation or claim is correct while keeping sensitive inputs private.
-ZKPs have moved far beyond theory: they are now central to privacy-preserving authentication, blockchain scalability, and emerging applications across finance and security domains~\cite{Gupta2025ZKPSurvey, lavin2024survey, Tangem2024ZKPBeyondPrivacy}.
+ZKPs have moved far beyond theory: they are now central to privacy-preserving authentication, blockchain scalability, verifiable computation, and emerging applications across finance and security domains~\cite{sun2024zkllmzeroknowledgeproofs, Gupta2025ZKPSurvey, lavin2024survey, Tangem2024ZKPBeyondPrivacy}.
 As demand for trustworthy computation grows, the ability to author, test, and verify ZKP programs has become a first-class concern in the software engineering community~\cite{takahashi2025zkfuzz, hochrainer2024fuzzing, xu2025towards, pailoor2023automated, jiang2025conscs}.

 However, authoring ZK programs is challenging.
 Unlike mainstream programming, which builds on the von Neumann model and imperative execution, ZKP programs boil down to specifying and proving mathematical \emph{constraints} over finite fields.
-Its development requires reasoning about finite field arithmetic, constraint systems, and \emph{gadgets} --- a novel concept advocated by modern ZKP frameworks to encode reusable, domain-specific building blocks.
+In essence, this represents a paradigm shift from computation to verification.
+Its development requires reasoning about finite field arithmetic and constraint systems.
 As shown in \F~\ref{fig:illustrative-programming-process-comparison} and \T~\ref{tab:zkp-conceptual-differences}, ZK programs do not describe how to \emph{execute} a computation but how to \emph{prove} its correctness by compiling constraints into arithmetic circuits.
-Developers must specify equations over inputs, outputs, and intermediate variables, carefully wiring gadgets to enforce correctness.
-Even small omissions or miswirings can yield satisfiable but unsound constraint systems, leading to errors that compilers rarely flag.
-This makes ZK development knowledge-intensive, error-prone, and inaccessible to non-experts, despite significant progress in proof systems and verification tools~\cite{chaliasos2024sok, pailoor2023automated, takahashi2025zkfuzz}.
+Developers must specify equations over inputs, outputs, and intermediate variables, carefully wiring algebraic primitives to specify constraints enforcing correctness.
+Even small omissions or miswirings can yield unsound or incomplete constraint systems, leading to errors that compilers rarely flag.
+This makes ZK development knowledge-intensive, error-prone, and inaccessible to non-experts, despite significant progress in proof systems and verification tools~\cite{chaliasos2024sok, pailoor2023automated, takahashi2025zkfuzz, kolozyan2025language, chaliasos2025towards}.